Mark your calendars for August 4, 2018!!

 Get your knobbies ready for this ‘hell’ ride!
-We start in the Coconino National Forest north of Flagstaff, Arizona.
+We will be starting at the Nordic Village of Northern Arizona.
 Approximate length of the ride is 65 miles, give or take a few, on butt-pounding, Forest Service roads along an historic stage coach route.
 The ride typically takes riders 5-8 hours to complete.
-The route begins in beautiful stands of aspen and descends through the pines to flatter, high desert landscape before climbing back into the cool forest.
+The route will begin with a climb through the beautiful stands of aspen, along a portion of the Arizona Trail and descends through the pines to flatter, high desert landscape before climbing back into the cool forest.
 After a gradual 10-mile climb, the ride ends just outside the boundary of the Grand Canyon National Park.

 The Flagstaff to the Grand Canyon ride is proud to support the Flagstaff Marine League Charities.
 Funds raised through this ride have helped support a crucial mission of the various charities of this group.
 The Marine League Charities is an Arizona not-for-profit charitable corporation organized for the purpose of supporting charities including those organized to assist children of Northern Arizona and local members of the U. S. Armed Forces.